VectorFury/Fury/README.md

 # Fury
-A tool for analysis android application
+A tool for analysis android application haha!